-- 6. Log in to the Google admin console. - 7.
-Go to Devices > Chrome Devices > Settings. - 8.
-If performing a user enrollment, select the tab "USER & BROWSER SETTINGS"; if performing a device enrollment, select the tab "DEVICE SETTINGS". - 9.
-Search for "Verified Mode".
+- 13. Now, log in to the Google admin console to perform steps related to user and browser or device settings: - Go to Devices > Chrome > Settings. - If performing a user enrollment, select the tab "USER & BROWSER SETTINGS"; if performing a device enrollment, select the tab "DEVICE SETTINGS". - Set your options as desired.